 |Overall Acceptance Rate||73%|

-Let's take a look at to get a clearer sense of what Monroe Community College offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a clearer view of what Monroe Community College offers and if it could be a good fit for you.

-It is not competitive to get into Monroe Community College.
+Monroe Community College is not competitive to get into.
 Around 73% of applicants get into Monroe Community College each year.
-Out of 16,328 applications received in 2021, 11,928 students were offered admission.
+Out of 16,328 applications received in 2022, 11,928 students were offered admission.

-Out of all the first-year, full-time undergrads who start at Monroe Community College, around 50% return for their sophomore year.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 50% of students who start at Monroe Community College return the next year.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.